LucasRessler/Rule-Deployer/README.md

   - See the [Excel Input section](#-excel-input--excelfilepath) for details
 - `-Tenant`: Specify the tenant to deploy on
   - Required when using `-ExcelFilePath`
-  - Optional when using `-InlineJson`, but changes how input is parsed:
+  - Optional when using `-InlineJson`, but affects how input is parsed:
     - If set, the JSON input must contain top-level resource keys only (no tenant nesting)
     - If not set, the input must contain one or more tenant blocks as top-level keys
 - `-Action`: Specify the deployment action
-  - Use `create`, `update`, and `delete` to explicitly control behaviour
+  - Use `create`, `update`, and `delete` to explicitly control behavior
   - Use `auto` to automatically create new resources and update existing ones
 - `-RequestId`: Inject a request ID to be used for all resources
   - Fills out empty `request_id` fields or is added to `update_requests`